Free Read #2: The Twice Jilted Duke

 ‘And if I am?
 Will you oblige?’

-‘Very well.
-Aside from falling in love with my sister I always thought you were the most intelligent man I met.
+'Very well.
+Other than your ill judgment in falling in love with my sister I always thought you were the most intelligent man I met.
 Will that do?
-Oh, my goodness, Max - you’re blushing!’
+Oh, my goodness, Max - you're blushing!'
 She burst into laughter, sitting down on the bench with a thump.

 He rubbed his cheek again, as if that could erase the embarrassment.
 But he sat down nonetheless.
 She might be thoroughly disconcerting in his present addled state but he felt more present and himself than he had in…ages.
 Perhaps the ale in this ancient tavern was bewitched.

-‘I thought Mama was exaggerating.’
+‘I thought Mama was exaggerating.'
 She continued, still giggling.
-‘She was convinced you were so overcome with yearning you accosted Lottie in the park, did you?’
+'She was convinced you were so overcome with yearning you accosted Lottie in the park.'

 ‘Good God, your mother and sister were born under the same delusional star.
 I didn’t even know she would be in the park.
 I was out riding with a friend and I certainly had no intention of even calling on your sister.
 When I saw her the only emotion I felt was annoyance that I would have to be polite.
 Then she...’

 He stopped.
-He didn’t want to burden Emma with her sister’s foolish words.
-But clearly he had underestimated London gossip.
+He didn't want to burden Emma with her sister's foolish words.
+But evidently, he'd underestimated London gossip.

 He grimaced and she frowned, the little line between her brows appearing.
 At least that had not changed.